protesilaos/dired-preview/README.md

 not been used for other purposes beside previewing.

-Enable the `dired-preview-mode` in the current Dired buffer and then perform the regular up/down motions (`n` or `p` with default key bindings) to call the commands `dired-preview-next-file`, `dired-preview-previous-file`.
+Enable the `dired-preview-mode` in the current Dired buffer and then perform the regular up/down motions.
 Those will trigger the preview.

 The previewed file is displayed in a side window if its size is below the number specified in the user option `dired-preview-max-size`.